wenewzhang/mixin_labs-php-bot/README3.md

 # How to xxx Bitcoin by PHP
 ## Create Bitcoin wallet by PHP
 #### Create a Mixin Network account to acquire Bitcoin wallet
 Creating a Bitcoin wallet is very easy on Mixin Network.
 Developer just need to prepare an unique RSA key pair and call Mixin Network API to create a Mixin Network account.
-The account not only support Bitcoin wallet, but also support Ethereum, EOS, Litecoin.
+The account not only support Bitcoin wallet, but also support Ethereum, EOS, Etc. Full blockchain support list is [here](https://mixin.one/network/chains).
 All ERC20 Token and EOS token are also supported by the account.

 #### Read Bitcoin asset balance and deposit address
 Now we can read the Bitcoin asset by Deposit/Read Asset API.